 For all other questions, please reach out to international@mcmaster.ca

-Yes, applicants to graduate diploma programs are not exempt from these new changes.
-You will need to use the McMaster PAL tool to determine if you are eligible to obtain a PAL.
+Yes, applicants to graduate programs are not exempt from these new changes.
+You will need to use the McMaster PAL tool to determine if you are eligible to obtain an attestation letter.

-- your intended activity (e.g. research, taking courses)
+- Your intended activity (e.g., research or taking courses)

-If you are conducting research, please indicate how your visit is funded (e.g. the name of your scholarship).
+- If you are conducting research, how your visit is funded (e.g., the name of your scholarship)